(left to right)

-Sitting On The Launchpad is mixed by Martin Cooke (Death Cab for Cutie), and it will be self-released by Freefall Rescue in August, 2022.
-Three singles will precede the album: the anthemic “Lemons” (out now), the fun dance-pop song “Medicine”, and the cinematic title track.
-All singles will be accompanied by music videos, and the band will also provide ways for fans to get deeper into the songs via their website, where they can “Join The Expedition.”
+Sitting On The Launchpad is mixed by Martin Cooke (Death Cab for Cutie), and was released by Freefall Rescue in August, 2022.
+The album features the anthemic “Lemons”, the fun dance-pop song “Medicine”, and the cinematic title track, all accompanied by music videos.
+The band also provides ways for fans to get deeper into the songs via their website, where they can “Join The Expedition.”

 - Nikki O'Neill

 Indie Rock Band FREEFALL RESCUE Are Found “Sitting On The Launchpad.”
 Talk New Album, NASA Inspiration & MORE.